viboes/std-make/doc/proposal/reflection/ProductTypes.md

 # Abstract

-This paper prose to change the customization points of Structured binding to something more specific and related to product types: `product_type_size` and  `product_type_get` either as members or non-members found by ADL.
+This paper proposes to change the customization points of Structured binding to something more specific and related to product types: `product_type_size` and  `product_type_get` either as members or non-members found by ADL.

 In addition, it proposes to add some product type specific operators to get the size and the n<sup>th</sup> element as well as some specific traits and functions.